henryoman/pump-kit/README.md

   </a>
 </p>

-A lightweight TypeScript SDK for Pump.fun that handles all the lamport math for you.
-Work with human-readable SOL amounts, token counts, and wallet percentages.
+A TypeScript SDK for Pump.fun built on **Solana Kit 5.0**.
+Designed for high-performance applications including launch bots, bundlers, and low-latency trading systems using latest Solana best practices.

+**Production-ready package coming soon.**

 ## Features

+- **Solana Kit 5.0** – Built on the latest Solana development framework
+- **Modern transaction patterns** – Optimized for speed and reliability
-- **Human-readable inputs** – Use SOL amounts and percentages instead of lamports
+- **Human-readable API** – Work with SOL amounts and percentages instead of raw lamports
 - **Automatic slippage protection** – Built-in guards for buy/sell operations
-- **Token launches** – Create and buy tokens in one transaction
+- **Launch capabilities** – Create and buy tokens in one atomic transaction
-- **Liquidity management** – Add/remove liquidity with simple helpers
+- **Liquidity operations** – Add/remove liquidity with simple helpers
-- **Full TypeScript support** – Strong types throughout
+- **Full TypeScript support** – Strongly typed throughout with complete type coverage
-- **Bun-optimized** – Built and tested with Bun

 ---